Pump-Threshold-Free Frequency Comb via Cavity Floquet Engineering: Discussion

-We have proposed and demonstrated a new type of frequency comb via Floquet engineering.
-The approach developed in this work not only offers a threshold-less route for frequency comb emission but also significantly broadens the frequency tuning range.
-This advancement paves the way for the efficient generation and control of frequency combs, making them more suitable for low-power regimes required by sensitive systems.
-For example, in superconducting quantum computing devices, components such as superconducting resonators and qubits cannot operate under high photon inputs and cryogenic amplifiers have typically low saturation powers.
-Moreover, the generation of Floquet frequency comb is not limited to microwave optomechanical systems.
-Due to the extent to which the mechanical oscillator is driven, our demonstration shows up to approximately ten characteristic comb teeth.
-By optimizing stronger modulation sources, the number of frequency comb teeth can be rapidly expanded, with potential for self-referencing.
-Floquet frequency combs can be realized and applied in various systems exhibiting periodic modulation, such as SQUIDs \cite{bao2024Cryogenic}, trapped ions \cite{chou2020Frequencycomb}, time crystals \cite{else2016Floquet}, and molecular or atomic systems \cite{zhang2024Floquet}, particularly in the optical domain.
-This holds promise for extending the capabilities of frequency combs in high dimensional quantum states \cite{reimer2019Highdimensional}, entanglement generation \cite{reimer2016Generation, jia2025Continuousvariable}, and integrated multi-frequency signal sources across more systems \cite{bao2024Cryogenic, chou2020Frequencycomb}.
+Floquet cavity engineering paves the way for the efficient generation and control of frequency combs, rendering them well suited for low-power operation and compatibility with cryogenic quantum systems.
+For example, in superconducting quantum computing devices, components such as superconducting resonators and qubits cannot operate under high photon occupations\cite{blais2021Circuit}.
+Our system offers an on-chip integrated solution for low-temperature frequency conversion or frequency-division multiplexing~\cite{bock2018Highfidelity, takeuchi2024Microwavemultiplexed}.
+The achieved several-megahertz repetition rate is sufficient to resolve qubits, which typically exhibit kilohertz-scale linewidths~\cite{bland2025Millisecond}.
+Moreover, Floquet cavity frequency combs can be realized and applied in various systems exhibiting periodic modulation, such as Josephson junction~\cite{li2013Motional, bao2024Cryogenic}, trapped ions~\cite{chou2020Frequencycomb}, quantum dot~\cite{koski2018Floquet}, and molecular or atomic systems~\cite{baruch1992Ramsey, zhang2024Floquet}, particularly in the optical domain.
+This holds promise for extending the capabilities of frequency combs in high-dimensional quantum states~\cite{reimer2019Highdimensional}, entanglement generation~\cite{reimer2016Generation, jia2025Continuousvariable}, and integrated multi-frequency signal sources across more systems~\cite{bao2024Cryogenic, chou2020Frequencycomb}.